 To serve as responsible stewards of the land and resources in the State of Oregon by protecting and preserving all lands and resources in the tri-county area from the degrading impact of exotic, invasive noxious weeds.

 Serving the local communities of Baker, Union, and Wallowa Counties since 1994

-Feb.
-1, 2020: Think you are ready for spray season?
-Have you calibrated your equipment yet this year....or ever?
+March 1 2021: Be prepared for the 2021 spray season!
+Get your equipment calibrated.
 Below are some helpful guides to get you off on the right track:

 During the early 1990s, land managers recognized that controlling noxious weeds at a landscape scale required a multi-jurisdictional level of cooperation.
 With that in mind, the local governments of Baker, Union, and Wallowa Counties, along with the Bureau of Land Management, U.S. Forest Service, Oregon Dept. of Fish and Wildlife, and Boise Cascade agreed to form a cooperative weed management area.
 In December of 1994, Tri-County CWMA was formed by an Intergovernmental Agreement under the legal authority of ORS 190.010.
 Since founded, Tri-County has grown from a single part-time position, to a group of full-time staff, managing over 35 different projects, covering nearly 8 million acres.